reTHINK-project/scenario-service-implementation/nodejs_rethink_module_lwm2m/rethink-lwm2m/README.md

 The reTHINK-lwm2m module provides access to all native lwm2m-node-lib functions.

 ## Usage
-**Note:** Until the [PR for lwm2m-node-lib](https://github.com/telefonicaid/lwm2m-node-lib/pull/97) is merged please apply this change manually in order for 'observe' to work.

 The module requires NodeJS version 4.4.1 or greater.
 This is usually not shipped with common linux distributions such as Ubuntu.
 Therefore I recommend using [Node Version Manager (nvm)](https://github.com/creationix/nvm) to install the latest stable version.
 A MongoDB-server is required for the module to store data.
 On Ubuntu you can install it like so:
 ```bash